Buy Starbucks shares

 Choosing the right broker is one of the key prerequisites for a trader who wants to trade successfully in the stock market.
 A broker is your assistant and advisor in the stock market, and the outcome of your transactions will largely depend on your professionalism and expertise.
 You choose a broker based on your capabilities, goals, strategy and objectives.

-Today, there are many brokers in the stock market in Singapore, which operate in different markets and offer different investment platforms, providing a wide range of services, such as the ability to use leverage in transactions and the use of different tools for analysis, technical and others.
+Today, there are many brokers in the stock market, which operate in different markets and offer different investment platforms, providing a wide range of services, such as the ability to use leverage in transactions and the use of different tools for analysis, technical and others.
 To choose a good broker, pay attention to the following aspects:

 - reliability.
 Pay attention to the existence of a license, period of operation in the market, reviews of the broker, presence of a representative office in your area, rating, etc.;